josdem/hugo/content/fruitypedia/fruitypedia.md

 * `alpha-1.4` We are back, providing new smoothie recipes!

 In order to install this application, you need to have installed [Lollipop 5.0](https://www.android.com/versions/lollipop-5-0/) or newest.
-I hope you enjoy Jugoterapia as much as I did coding it for you.
+I hope you enjoy Fruitypedia as much as I did coding it for you.

 **More Information?**